avanish123456789/avanish123456789/README.md

 - 🤔 I’m looking for help with data science jobs referral
 - 💬 Ask me about data science, in particular machine learning algorithms
 - 📫 How to reach me: https://www.linkedin.com/in/avanissh
-- ⚡ Fun fact: An AI-generated text prediction model was trained to write a Harry Potter novel.
+- ⚡ Fun fact: the casino always wins!